 Cytiva has broadened the scope of sales opportunities, which means that we have started communicating our sales opportunities to the manufacturing facilities earlier.
 This way we are reducing the risk of parts not being available for a build on time.

 It is evident that increased standardization and more accurate forecasting are not enough to tackle the single-use supply constraints.
 Straightforward investments are also needed.

-Cytiva has recently announced its plan to invest approximately 500 million USD over five years to raise manufacturing capacity, with nearly 1000 new hires for new manufacturing lines, around the clock shifts, and increased automation.
-This strategy will deliver additional manufacturing capacity with the emphasis directed towards strengthening single-use manufacturing capabilities.
+Cytiva has recently announced its plan to invest over 2 billion USD, together with Danaher sister company Pall Corporation, to raise manufacturing capacity.
+As well as very significant facility expansion there will be 2000 new hires for new manufacturing lines, new facilities, around the clock shifts, and increased automation.

 Fig 4.
 Cytiva is setting up new production sites and lines for flow kits used with the company’s single-use chromatography and filtration systems.
 In the picture, a new cleanroom under construction in Logan, Utah.

 This strategy includes a multi-site manufacturing set-up for most of the products in Cytiva’s single-use portfolio, transfers to other Cytiva sites, and collaboration with contract manufacturers.

 One example is the single-use flow kits for Cytiva’s single-use chromatography and filtration systems are currently manufactured in Westborough, MA.
 The target is to now have several new production lines and sites for these products in the next few months in Westborough, MA, Logan, UT, and in Eysins, Switzerland.
 Cytiva customers receiving products from these locations need to validate the site(s) and, in some cases, even the raw materials.
 This is naturally included in the collaboration.